cdfoundation/sig-interoperability/docs/meetings.md

 - **Agenda and Notes**
   - Action Item Review, All
-  - SIG Interoperability Roadmap, Tracy Miranda, Cloudbees
+  - SIG Interoperability Roadmap, Tracy Miranda, CloudBees
     - FD: Postponed to the next meeting.
   - Google Summer of Code, All
     - FD: CDF is taking part in [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/5550056498790400/)